What is the Blackmagic Pocket Cinema Camera 4K?

 Wanting an exposure of around 1/120sec, I pushed the ISO up to 1600 and watched the highlight information reappear on screen.
 Turning off the Inverse Color mode, I had a clean, beautiful image in very low light.

-Such latitude with the sensitivity meant I had the freedom to experiment the Iris control and try out different depth of field effects.
+Such latitude with the sensitivity meant I had the freedom to experiment with the Iris control and try out different depth of field effects.
 In a room filled with rows of symmetrical distillery equipment, this was a lot of fun.

 What’s clear about the Blackmagic Pocket Cinema Camera 4K after using it for an afternoon is that there’s something here for everyone.
-Though we didn’t get a chance to play around with its audio options, working professionals will like the flexibility this adds, along with that image quality.

 If you’re new to video there will be a bit of a learning curve in terms of understanding the jargon that comes with the territory.
 But you can pick that up pretty quickly.
 And once you do, the menu system and controls are so intuitive that you’ll find yourself experimenting with a bit more focus and understanding than you might were you taking your first steps in video on a hybrid mirrorless camera.